oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

 - Open the [OCI console](https://console.eu-frankfurt-1.oraclecloud.com), log in using the **Single Sign On** menu on the **left**

-Create a token for your user (will be used to login to the docker repository)
+Create a token for your user (will be used to login to the docker repository):

 - Click on the **Magnifying glass** on the top of your console, and enter your username.
 For example, if your name was **ppan** :